NehaD017-Cyber/NETWORKWALKS-B083-WK2-CYBERSECURITY-FOOTPRINTING/README.md

-# NETWORKWALKS-B083-WK2-CYBERSECURITY-FOOTPRINTING
+# NETWORKWALKS-B083-WK2-CYBERSECURITY-FOOTPRINTING-Reconnaissance
-Hands-on Cybersecurity lab using Kali Linux to practice Foot-printing
+Hands-on Cybersecurity lab using Kali Linux to practice Foot-printing and Reconnaissance.

 # Footprinting in Cybersecurity

-### After setting up the environmental virtual lab of VirtualBox and Kali Linux, we're going to learn and practice about Foot-printing in this project.
+### After setting up the environmental virtual lab of VirtualBox and Kali Linux, we're going to learn and practice about Foot-printing and Reconnaissance in this project.

 <!-- Lab & Environment Badges -->
 ![Skill](https://img.shields.io/badge/Skill-Cybersecurity-D32F2F?style=for-the-badge)